Professor Shelton Waldrep, Department Chair

 All English majors may choose their own faculty academic advisor.
 Change of Advisor forms are available in the English Department Office in 311 Luther Bonney.
 Once you have completed this form, our administrative specialist will process all changes of advisor.

-Other resourses are available on the Professional Advising website.
+Other resources are available on the Professional Advising website.

 When should I meet with my faculty academic advisor?